 The Cophen Campaign was a military excursion conducted by Alexander III the Great as part of the Indian Campaign between May of 327 BCE and March of 326 BCE.
-The expedition occurred in the present area of Swat, Pakistan in the Punjab region and was meant to help establish a successful line of communications and supplies before continuing the advance into India.
+The expedition occurred in the present area of Swat, Pakistan in the Punjab region and was meant to help establish a successful line of communications and supplies before continuing the advance into Indus Valley.
 In order to keep his army well fed and supplied he needed constant replenishing through the Baggage Train which was a slow and vulnerable procession that carried all of the supplies for the Macedonian Army.

 In order to establish a secure line of contact between the territories they conquered Alexander needed to take down a series of fortresses embedded into the mountains.
 The conflict would eventually be successful following the Siege of Aornos.